 How to: Create Database Unit Tests for Functions, Triggers, and Stored Procedures

 You can write unit tests that evaluate changes to any database object.
-However, Visual Studio Team System Database Edition includes some additional support for database functions, triggers, and stored procedures.
-When you create tests for these objects, Transact-SQL (T-SQL) code stubs are automatically generated for you to customize.
+However, Visual Studio Premium and Visual Studio Ultimate include some additional support for database functions, triggers, and stored procedures.
+When you create tests for these objects, Transact-SQL code stubs are automatically generated for you to customize.

 To create a database unit test from a function, trigger, or stored procedure

 Open your database project in Solution Explorer.

 On the View menu, click Database Schema View.

 In Schema View, open the project folder that contains the objects that you want to test.
 For example, open the Stored Procedures folder.

 Right-click the object that you want to test, and click Create Unit Tests.

 The Create Unit Tests dialog box appears, displaying the folders and objects in your database project.
 The check box for the object that you right-clicked is selected.